anaybaid7/working-folio-new/README.md

 ## A clean, beautiful and responsive portfolio template for Developers!
 <img width="1278" alt="Screenshot 2024-06-16 at 8 54 03 PM" src="https://github.com/anaybaid7/working-folio-new/assets/72332988/fef03d78-a38b-417c-9178-ab450c88b9b2">

-If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).

 Created something awesome for your fork of the portfolio and want to share it?
 Feel free to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).

 ## Table of Contents